ohNOitsRO/note-taker/README.md

 Node.js for its CLI capabilities
 https://nodejs.org/en/

-Express.js for its web framework allowing server deoplyment https://expressjs.com/
+Express.js for its web framework allowing server deployment https://expressjs.com/

 Heroku for hosting the live deployed website